Daremonic/payswitch-docs/payswitcher-cloud/quickstart/migrate-from-stripe/README.md

 # 📥 Migrate from Stripe

 {% hint style="info" %}
-This sections explains how you can migrate from Stripe to Hyperswitch in less than 15 minutes
+This sections explains how you can migrate from Stripe to PaySwitcher in less than 15 minutes
 {% endhint %}

-If you are already integrated with the leading payment processor Stripe, Hyperswitch makes your integration fast, fun and easy.
+If you are already integrated with the leading payment processor Stripe, PaySwitcher makes your integration fast, fun and easy.

-Below are the products and features of Stripe support for Hyperswitch quick migration.
-And once you migrate, get immediate access to 40+ payment processors and features of Hyperswitch.
+Below are the products and features of Stripe support for PaySwitcher quick migration.
+And once you migrate, get immediate access to 40+ payment processors and features of PaySwitcher.

 {% tabs %}
 {% tab title="Stripe Products" %}